 What Nature Can Fill Your Stomach with

 Wild edible food can fulfill some of the basic food groups: grains, proteins, fruits, vegetables, and fats.
 The types of food include berries, fruits, wild greens, mushrooms, roots, vegetables, nuts, flowers, as well as medicinal and other useful plants.
 It will take some education and practice but you could find enough to keep yourself from starving and maybe even prepare a nice salad for your family.
+See more tips on how to have the best camping food to feed you and your family.

 Rainbow of Berries: Orange, Red, Blue, Black